beskyd/100-days-of-code/log.md

-### Day 1: January 1st, 2017

-**Today's Progress* : Wanted to refresh my html and css knowledge, found outdated tutorial on tuts+ https://code.tutsplus.com/tutorials/design-and-code-your-first-website-in-easy-to-understand-steps--net-6062 and trying to follow it and to alter it to the more recent way of doing such kind of things.
-Created repo for this project https://github.com/beskyd/simple-website and started working on it.

-### Day 2: January 2nd, 2017
+### Day 12: January 13th, 2017

-**Today's progress* : Started Wes Bos's Javascript30 tutorials.
-Working on lesson 1 JS Drum Kit.
-Repo for this project https://github.com/beskyd/javascript30
+*** Today's progress * : Two lessons from JavaScript30 -- lesson 6 and lesson 7.
+Lesson 6 was a bit advanced for me.
+Nevertheless I enjoyed it.
+Also some pythoning with databases today.

-### Day 3: January 3rd, 2017
+### Day 11: January 11th, 2017

-**Today's progress* : Continue working on lesson 1 JS Drum Kit.
-Have some problems with browser's sound playing.
+**Today's progress* : JavaScript30 lesson 5 FlexPanels.
+Really enjoyed it.
+Magic with flexbox and JS.

-### Day 4: January 4th, 2017

-**Today's progress* : Finished working on lesson 1 JS Drum Kit.

-### Day 5: January 5th, 2017

-**Todays's progress* : Done lesson 2 CSS+JS Clock of Wes Bos's JavaScript30 tutorials.

-### Day 6: January 6th, 2017
+### Day 10: January 10th, 2017

-**Today's progress* : Made a break from JavaScript30.
-Fumbled a little with python and databases for my friend's project I am  helping him with .
+**Today's progress* : A lot of python scripting and unfortunately no time for JavaScript30.

-### Day 7: Janyary 7th, 2017
+### Day 9: January 9th, 2017

-**Today's progress * : JavaScript30 lesson 3: CSS variables and JS.
-Also continue working on the side project with my friend.
+**Today's progress* : Again python and databases mostly today.
+Also finished JavaScript30 lesson 4.
+The solution of the last (8th) problem really impressed me.
+Never thought reduce() method could be so powerful and elegant.

 ### Day 8: January 8th, 2017

 **Today's progress* : Mostly python and databases again.
 Filtering results, generating db from xls and so on.
 Started lesson 4 of JavaScript30.
 Finished 6 problems out of 8.

-### Day 9: January 9th, 2017
+### Day 7: Janyary 7th, 2017

-**Today's progress* : Again python and databases mostly today.
-Also finished JavaScript30 lesson 4.
-The solution of the last (8th) problem really impressed me.
-Never thought reduce() method could be so powerful and elegant.
+**Today's progress * : JavaScript30 lesson 3: CSS variables and JS.
+Also continue working on the side project with my friend.

-### Day 10: January 10th, 2017
+### Day 6: January 6th, 2017

-**Today's progress* : A lot of python scripting and unfortunately no time for JavaScript30.
+**Today's progress* : Made a break from JavaScript30.
+Fumbled a little with python and databases for my friend's project I am  helping him with .

+### Day 5: January 5th, 2017

+**Todays's progress* : Done lesson 2 CSS+JS Clock of Wes Bos's JavaScript30 tutorials.

+### Day 4: January 4th, 2017

+**Today's progress* : Finished working on lesson 1 JS Drum Kit.

-### Day 11: January 11th, 2017
+### Day 3: January 3rd, 2017

-**Today's progress* : JavaScript30 lesson 5 FlexPanels.
-Really enjoyed it.
-Magic with flexbox and JS.
+**Today's progress* : Continue working on lesson 1 JS Drum Kit.
+Have some problems with browser's sound playing.

+### Day 2: January 2nd, 2017

+**Today's progress* : Started Wes Bos's Javascript30 tutorials.
+Working on lesson 1 JS Drum Kit.
+Repo for this project https://github.com/beskyd/javascript30

+### Day 1: January 1st, 2017

+**Today's Progress* : Wanted to refresh my html and css knowledge, found outdated tutorial on tuts+ https://code.tutsplus.com/tutorials/design-and-code-your-first-website-in-easy-to-understand-steps--net-6062 and trying to follow it and to alter it to the more recent way of doing such kind of things.
+Created repo for this project https://github.com/beskyd/simple-website and started working on it.